lukso-network/docs/docs/guides/universal-profile/create-profile.md

 - `execute(...)` = transferring LYX to addresses, calling other contracts, or create and deploy new contracts (see [ERC725X](../../standards/universal-profile/lsp0-erc725account#erc725x---generic-executor) executor)
 - `transferOwnership(...)` = make an address be the new owner of the Universal Profile.

 In this guide, our Universal Profile's owner will be a contract called a **Key Manager**.
-The [Key Manager](../../standards/smart-contracts/lsp6-key-manager.md) is a smart contract that enables to give specific permissions (e.g., transferring LYX on behalf of the Universal Profile) to `addresses`, so that they can interact on the Universal Profile.
+The [Key Manager](../../standards/smart-contracts/lsp6-key-manager.md) is a smart contract that enables granting specific permissions to `addresses`, so that they can interact with the Universal Profile.
+For example, transferring LYX on behalf of the Universal Profile.

 :::info Learn More
 You can implement any complex ownership structure (and fine-grained control) on top of Universal Profiles.
 The structure includes having a UP owned and controlled by: